We have always been For those who make the world™.

 We engage policymakers to drive business objectives, including policies and other political outcomes affecting markets where we operate and that we access around the world.
 Specific areas of interest include policies and regulations related to our products, tax and trade issues.
 Governments are an essential partner in creating a favorable business environment for our end-users and other stakeholders.

 Our industry consists of suppliers, manufacturers, retailers, contractors and end-users.
 We regularly collaborate with these entities to position the industry for success.
-In 2023, we collaborated with the National Association of Manufacturers to support programs bringing women into manufacturing and the Power Tool Institute on areas improving product standards and regulations.
+In 2024, we collaborated with the National Association of Manufacturers to support essential programming.

 Woman using a DEWALT miter saw